 While the original VIA coaches have long been retired and replaced with purpose-built equipment and several levels of onboard service have been added, thanks to a strong marketing campaign and support from travel agencies, the Rocky Mountaineer has been making money hand-over-fist.

 Riding the Rocky Mountaineer is not cheap, and it was never intended to be so.
 The company recognizes it has an unique niche market of which it never seems to run out of new and returning passengers.
 In reality, Rocky Mountaineer pricing makes the current outrageous sleeping car pricing on Amtrak long distance/inter-regional trains and VIA’s Canadian seem cheap.

 That’s okay, because that is how their private company business plan was developed and has flourished.
 They receive no government subsidies; they stand on their own.

-Some misguided members of the railfan community theatrically sniff and turn up their noses at the Rocky Mountaineer, including the new service in Colorado inaugurated this week.
+Some misguided members of the railfan world theatrically sniff and turn up their noses at the Rocky Mountaineer, including the new service in Colorado inaugurated in 2021.
 These train snobs believe because it doesn’t provide basic transportation and has a high cost that it does nothing to add to the growing world of passenger train travel.